jeffsim/typescript-gulp-sample/readme.md

     - Contains a single tests.html file that can be directly loaded (but your webroot needs to be at the root of this repo's files)

 # Managing and moving files between projects at build time
+**TODO: This section**

   - Building – files can be built into /dist or into source folder
   - Files can be precopied at projectgroup or project level
   - Files can be included without being copied (commonfiles).
 Avoids.. duplication?

 # Bundling
+**TODO: This section**

   - Options:
-    - Typescript&#39;s --out option.
+    - Typescript's --out option.
 Todo: why did I lean away from this one?
-    - external modules and requires: didn&#39;t do this as I want a single bundled file and single network call.
-I assume there&#39;s a magical way to start with this approach and have the build process do the bundle (an amorphous blob of phrases like webpack (todo: and others) comes to mind), but I didn&#39;t track that one down.
-Besides: coming out of .net, it&#39;s hard to say no to namespaces.
+    - external modules and requires: didn't do this as I want a single bundled file and single network call.
+I assume there's a magical way to start with this approach and have the build process do the bundle (an amorphous blob of phrases like webpack (todo: and others) comes to mind), but I didn't track that one down.
+Besides: coming out of .net, it's hard to say no to namespaces.
     - internal modules (namespaces) and /// references.
   - Builds one bundle with main project (editor) and all built-in plugins
-  - Every library project with &#39;includeInBundle:true&#39; is included in the bundle.
+  - Every library project with 'includeInBundle:true' is included in the bundle.
   - Editor version
   - Files output; duality-0.0.1-debug.js, duality-0.0.1-min.js, duality-0.0.1.d.ts.
   - See section on ordering files below.

 # Debug and minified builds

-  - TODO
+**TODO: This section**

 # Incremental Builds
+**TODO: This section**

   - What not to do: gulp-changed-in-place
     - This is what I naively started with.